-"Senior Night" celebrations before or during TA home game/match events are at the discretion of the coach.
+"Senior Night" celebrations before or during TA home game/match events are at the discretion of the coach and will be handled on the team level.
 Any special recognition of seniors for their last game will have to occur on a non-game night or before or after the game.
-Special recognition will be allowed at half time of actual games/matches if planned and communicated in advance.